ni/arbitrary-session-management/README.md

 2. `CloseFile` - Destroy or Release the Resource

-    This RPC is used to cleanly close or release the session when you are done with the resource.
-For example, after logging is complete, you would call this RPC to close the file and release any associated resources.
+    This RPC defines the interface for requesting the server to close or release a session-managed resource ensuring proper cleanup and avoiding resource leaks.

     - **Purpose:** To release or destroy a session-managed resource.
     - **Typical Use Cases:** Closing a file, disconnecting from a database, releasing a hardware lock, etc.